The child has been taken abroad

 All convention states have a central authority which receives and transmits applications from parents who want their children returned.
 The Ministry for Children and Social Affairs is designated as the Central Authority of Denmark.

-See the states with which Denmark cooperates at the moment.
+Go to information about the states with which Denmark cooperates at the moment

 If your child has been abducted to or is being retained in a state which has not acceded to either of these conventions, the Ministry of Foreign Affairs of Denmark handles the case.
 You can contact the Child Abduction Unit, which coordinates the efforts to get your child back.